klever-io/metamask-kleverchain-snap/packages/site/README.md

-# TypeScript Example Snap Front-end
+# Kleverchain Front-end example

-This project was bootstrapped with [Gatsby](https://www.gatsbyjs.com/).
+This is a simple front-end example that provides basic UI actions to test the Kleverchain snap.

 ## Available Scripts